Siddes-Analyst/All_GitHub_Project_Links_In_One/README.md

 ---

-## 5. Vivo Mobile Sales and Market Performance Analysis 📱
+## 5. Vivo Mobile Sales and Market Performance Data Reporting 📱

 *To analysis the Vivo mobile Sales Vs Profit Growth and Trends of*
   - Daily Analysis